-Concomitant use of ondansetron and other QT-prolonging medicinal products may cause additional prolongation of this interval.
+Concomitant use of ondansetron with other QT-prolonging medicinal products may cause additional prolongation of this interval.

-Concomitant use of ondansetron with cardiotoxic drugs (e.g. anthracyclines (doxorubicin, daunorubicin) or trastuzumab), antibiotics (erythromycin), antifungals (ketoconazole), antiarrhythmics (amiodarone) and beta blockers (atenolol or timolol) may increase the risk of arrhythmias (see section "Administration details").
+Concomitant use of ondansetron with cardiotoxic drugs (e.g. anthracyclines (doxorubicin, daunorubicin) or trastuzumab), antibiotics (erythromycin), antifungals (such as ketoconazole), antiarrhythmics (such as amiodarone) and beta blockers (such as atenolol or timolol) may increase the risk of arrhythmias (see section "Administration details").

-Serotonergic drugs (e.g., selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs)).
+Serotonergic drugs (e.g., selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs)

-There is data about the development of the serotonin syndrome (including altered mental status, autonomic instability and neuromuscular abnormalities) in patients following concomitant use of ondansetron and other serotonergic drugs including SSRIs and SNRIs (see section "Administration details").
+There is data about the development of the serotonin syndrome (including altered mental status, autonomic instability and neuromuscular abnormalities) in patients following the concomitant use of ondansetron and other serotonergic drugs including SSRIs and SNRIs (see section "Administration details").